rmcanany/SolidEdgeHousekeeper/README.md

 #### Update styles from template
 Updates styles and background sheets from a template you specify on the **Configuration Tab -- Templates Page**.

 These styles are processed: DimensionStyles, DrawingViewStyles, LinearStyles, TableStyles, TextCharStyles, TextStyles.
 These are not: FillStyles, HatchPatternStyles, SmartFrame2dStyles.
 The latter group encountered errors with the current implementation.
-The errors were not thoroughtly investigated.
+The errors were not thoroughly investigated.
 If you need one or more of those styles updated, please ask on the Forum.

 #### Update drawing border from template
 Replaces the background border with that of the Draft template specified on the **Configuration Tab -- Templates Page**.